mariebexte/E3_Selector/README.md

     └── index.html                        # For deployment to github pages

-The image below illustrates the project architecture.
-The application consists of four pages, with the horizontal arrows indicating the navigation path between these.
+The image below illustrates the architecture of the application.
+It consists of four pages, with the horizontal arrows indicating the navigation path between these.
 A navigation bar allows navigation deviating from this expected path, as data consistency is ensured by including a local storage.
 This local storage holds the information input into the personal information page as well as the output of the personal information page, which is a filtered set of course data.
 The course tree and selection pages access this set of relevant courses.
-The selection page additionaly also requires the saved availabilities.
-The lists below the line of the boxes repesenting the pages represent the main visualization elements present in the respective pages.
+The selection page additionaly requires the saved availabilities.
+The lists below the lines of the boxes repesenting the pages represent the main visualization elements present in the respective pages.

 ![Project Architecture](/images/project-architecture.png)

-## Visualizations and how to use the application
+## Visualizations and How to Use the Application
 1. **Assessing basic information**

 Collection of some hard constraints regarding the user, according to which the full course set will be filtered.